Nicolas-Constanty/CreateDNSRecordsCloudFlare/README.md

 # CreateDNSRecordsCloudFlare
-A small script that automatically creates dns records on cloudflare
+A small script that automatically creates dns records on cloudflare.

+## Introduction

+This script will help you to deploy automatically dns records if they do not exist.

 ### Prerequisites